umarhassan-mitodl/18.06-spring-2010/content/pages/related-resources.md

 A new version of this classic Linear Algebra course was released in 2011 in the innovative OCW Scholar format designed for independent learners. [*18.06SC Linear Algebra*](/courses/18-06sc-linear-algebra-fall-2011) includes 35 lecture videos and 36 short (and highly-praised) problem-solving help videos by teaching assistants.

 Professor Strang has continued to offer new insights into key mathematics subjects.
-In 2014, he published the new textbook {{% resource_link "b39d5655-4275-4bc2-a650-c1f4efb7c204" "*Differential Equations and Linear Algebra*" %}}.
+In 2014, he published the new textbook [*Differential Equations and Linear Algebra*](http://www-math.mit.edu/~gs/dela/).
 In 2016, that textbook was developed into a series of 55 short videos supported by MathWorks, with parallel videos about numerical solutions by Dr. Cleve Moler, the creator of MATLAB®.
 The textbook and video lectures help students in a basic ordinary differential equations course.
-This new series, [*Learn Differential Equations: Up Close with Gilbert Strang and Cleve Moler*](/courses/res-18-009-learn-differential-equations-up-close-with-gilbert-strang-and-cleve-moler-fall-2015), is also available on the {{% resource_link "fca64fc4-4b0d-4c7e-91e7-71ccbad68a13" "MathWorks website" %}}.
+This new series, [*Learn Differential Equations: Up Close with Gilbert Strang and Cleve Moler*](/courses/res-18-009-learn-differential-equations-up-close-with-gilbert-strang-and-cleve-moler-fall-2015), is also available on the [MathWorks website](http://www.mathworks.com/academia/courseware/learn-differential-equations.html).

 In 2017, Professor Strang launched a new undergraduate course at MIT: [*18.065 Matrix Methods in Data Analysis, Signal Processing, and Machine Learning*](/courses/18-065-matrix-methods-in-data-analysis-signal-processing-and-machine-learning-spring-2018).
 Published on the OCW site in 2019, the course uses linear algebra concepts for understanding and creating machine learning algorithms, especially as applied to deep learning and neural networks.
 This course reviews linear algebra with applications to probability and statistics and optimization and, above all, a full explanation of deep learning.